 Commissioner Knapinski’s interests include preserving natural resources, protecting the Sammamish Valley, and in serving his community as an elected official.

-First appointed and subsequently elected in 2005, Commissioner Karen Steeb is in her 12th year serving District customers.
-She approaches Water District business with two priorities; what is beneficial for all customers and what is good for staff.
-She has served as an Officer of the Board for eight one-year terms.
-Previously, she represented the Board at the Seattle Water Supply Operating Board, the King County Municipal Wastewater Committee (MWPAAC), and the District Safety Committee.
-Currently, she is serving her seventh year as the representative to the Snohomish River Regional Water Association and the District's liaison to the City of Woodinville.
-She is also a member of the Water District Wellness Committee.
+First appointed and subsequently elected in 2005, Karen Steeb approaches Water District business with two priorities; what is beneficial for all customers and what is good for staff.
+She has served as an Officer of the Board for ten one-year terms including this year as vice-president.
+Previously, she represented the Board at the Seattle Water Supply Operating Board, the King County Municipal Wastewater Committee (MWPAAC), the District Safety Committee, and Board liaison to the City of Woodinville.
+She continues to serve as the representative to the Snohomish River Regional Water Association.
+Also she is serving a second year as a member of the Water District Wellness Committee.
 Professionally, Karen is a landscape designer.
-Karen and her husband have resided in Woodinville for over 35 years.
+Karen and her husband have resided in Woodinville for over 36 years.